nkutsche/css-model/Readme.md

 #### Function `cssm:merge-rules-with-context`

 Receives rules of a CSS model (`$matching-rules`) and returns the effective property set for the given context node (`$node`).
-Therefore it creates a pseudo rule by `$node/@style` attribute if available, applies the context on the rule property values (e.g. resolving CSS function `attr(...)`) and merges the rules to one property set based on there selector specifity.
+Therefore it creates a pseudo rule by `$node/@style` attribute if available, applies the context on the rule property values (e.g. resolving CSS function `attr(...)`) and merges the rules to one property set based on there selector specificity.
 Between context applying and rule merging the `$merge-handler` is applied on the rules.

 #### Function `cssm:top-right-button-left`